fabianfassnacht/treespeciesclassification/README.md

 	trainval <- ref_data_tr[,1:125]
 	treespec <- ref_data_tr$id

-As we can see, we obtain both of these variables from out **ref\_dara\_tr** dataframe which contains the spectral signature in columns 1 to 125 and the reference data in column 126 (the latter can also be directly accessed via the column name).
+As we can see, we obtain both of these variables from the **ref\_dara\_tr** dataframe which contains the spectral signature in columns 1 to 125 and the reference data in column 126 (the latter can also be directly accessed via the column name).

 Now we are ready to start the classification.
-As we have learned in earlier modules of the course, machine learning algorithms such as support vector machines, typically require a parameter tuning.
+As you might already know, machine learning algorithms such as support vector machines, typically require a parameter tuning.
 That is, we try to identify the optimal settings of the classification algorithm by splitting the dataset into several parts and then use some of these parts to train the classifier (with a set of parameters) and then validate them with another part which has not been used during training.
 By repeatedly varying the parameters, we can find a combination of parameters, that performs exceptionally well.

 In the case of SVM we can vary two parameters: gamma and cost. **Gamma** defines how flexible the so-called hyperplane is allowed to be.
-The hyperplane is basically the separation-"line" between the different classes.
+The hyperplane is basically the separation-"line" between the different classes in the feature space.
 On the other hand, **cost** describes how strongly the classifier punishes a wrongly classified sample.
 If cost and/or Gamma is too high, there is a risk of overfitting - however, by applying datasplits during the grid search, overfitted models will lead to bad performances.
 By using an automated grid-search which varies the gamma and cost values within a user-defined range, it is possible to automatically search for a good gamma/cost combination in R. The corresponding code looks like this (this might take a while to run, as a lot of different models are examined here):

 	# set a seed to allow for reproducing the results
 	set.seed(1173)